 Find and click the Name field.

-You can use Command+F (Mac OS) or Ctrl-F(Windows OS) to find a field quickly.
+You can use Cmd+F (Mac OS) or Ctrl-F(Windows OS) to find a field quickly.

 This opens the list of variables that you can use in the Name field to define the name for each project created in Workfront.

 Notice that the variables near the top of the list correspond to the column headers in the spreadsheet.

 Click the variable My Project Name (A) to add it to the Name field.

 You have just mapped your first piece of data for this scenario.

 Let’s map one more piece of data from the spreadsheet to Workfront: the start date for each project.

 Find and click the Planned Start Date field, then click the Planned Begin Date (E) variable, to pull data from that column in the spreadsheet.

 Now you have a working scenario.